Nikoleta-Koleva/Object-Oriented-Programming-OOP-concepts-and-challenges/README.md

 OOP concepts are split into different packages, to improve readability.

-The inheritance package contains a class Animal and a class Dog which extends the parent class.
+The inheritance package contains parent and child classes.
-An instance is created from the child class and its methods are called.
+An instance is created from the child classes and its methods are called.

+Inheritance challenge:
+Start with a base class of a Vehicle, then create a Car class that inherits from this base class.
+Finally, create another class, a specific type of Car that inherits from the Car class.

+You should be able to hand steering, changing gears, and moving (speed in other words).
+You will want to decide where to put the appropriate state and behaviours (fields and methods).
+As mentioned above, changing gears, increasing/decreasing speed should be included.
+For the specific type of vehicle you will want to add something specific for that type of car.

-Polymorphism is showcased in the classes, with method overriding (dynamic) and method overloading (static).
+Polymorphism is showcased in some of the classes, with method overriding (dynamic) and method overloading (static).

 The encapsulation package contains BankAccount, Car and VipCustomer classes, showing getter/setter methods, how variables are initialised and multiple constructor creation/calling.